How to Stop Binge Eating Disorder

-I believe that anyone else who is in the throes of a binge knows how the binge overtakes all rational thinking.
+Anyone in the throes of a binge knows how the binge overtakes all rational thinking.

-That question nearly derailed the date completely because she thought I was a bit weird to even ask it.
+That question nearly derailed the date completely because she thought I was a bit weird even to ask it.

-I admit, that probably was weird, but so is growing up on processed food, binge eating and compulsive eating.
+I admit, that probably was weird, but so is growing up on processed food, binge eating, and compulsive eating.

 And our bodies begin to reflect the weirdness by being out of shape and no way near the lean sexy machine that your physique could look like.

 Don’t you want to know how you can stop binge eating so you can transform your body from out of shape or obese to fit?

 Don’t you want to know how to stop the self-flagellation, the guilt, and stop beating yourself up the next morning when you wake up?